Invariant systems and character sheaves for graded Lie algebras: Introduction

-As we explain in more detail in Section~\ref{invariant} one can obtain character sheaves directly from invariant systems of differential equations.
-These invariant systems are analogues of Harish-Chandra systems for invariant eigendistributions.
-Note that in~\cite{HK} Hotta and Kashiwara explain how the Harish-Chandra system arises from Springer theory.
-Thus, the theory we present in this paper can be considered as a generalization of their ideas.
-The situation for graded Lie algebras is substantially more complicated and we do not know how to describe the invariant systems which correspond to the nearby cycle construction.
-However, as we will explain in Section~\ref{sec-rank1g}, in certain very specific rank one situations the two constructions can be directly related.

-In Section~\ref{sec-rank1g} we study invariant systems for polar representations $(G,V)$ of rank one.
-Such polar representations can be viewed as special cases of prehomogenous vector spaces by noting that $G\times\bC^*$ has a dense orbit on $V$.
-This remark allows us to make use of results on prehomogenous vector spaces.
-Of particular use are explicit calculations of b-functions of Fumihiro Sato~\cite{Saf} based on the study of Eisenstein series associated to prehomogenous vector spaces.
-It is rather surprising, at least to us, that, in the cases where we expect to obtain cuspidal character sheaves, very strong conditions on the zeros of the b-functions hold.
-Under these conditions Theorem~\ref{thm-ft} allows us to deduce the Hecke relations from the b-functions.
-The fact that the we can explicitly obtain the b-functions we need from~\cite{Saf} was pointed out to us by Akihito Wachi.

-In Section~\ref{cuspidal sheaves} we consider particular gradings on classical Lie algebras which we conjecture support cuspidal character sheaves.
-In the classical ungraded case Lustzig~\cite{Lu} shows that Lie algebras afford cuspidal character sheaves only under very restrictive conditions.
-According to our conjecture the situation is the same in the case of graded Lie algebras, i.e., only under some conditions on the gradings do we have any cuspidal character sheaves.
-In Section~\ref{cuspidal sheaves} we write down these (type I) graded Lie algebras in a very concrete form as representations of certain quivers with prescribed dimension vectors.
-In Theorem~\ref{main theorem} we then write down completely explicitly the character sheaves which we conjecture to be cuspidal.
+In the ungraded case Lusztig~\cite{Lu} shows that semisimple Lie algebras afford cuspidal character sheaves only under very restrictive conditions.
+The situation is similar in the case of graded Lie algebras, i.e., only under some conditions on the gradings can there be cuspidal character sheaves.
+In \autoref{cuspidal sheaves} we write down these (type I) classical graded Lie algebras in a very concrete form as representations of certain quivers with prescribed dimension vectors.
+By~\cite{LTVX} these are precisely the gradings for which cuspidal character sheaves exist.
+In Theorem~\ref{main theorem} we then write down completely explicitly the cuspidal character sheaves for these gradings.

-In the theory of graded Lie algebras many statements are checked in the literature via case by case considerations.
-At times in this paper we will also rely on case by case calculations which are done in Section~\ref{cuspidal sheaves}.
-This partly explains the very concrete flavor of our main theorem~\ref{main theorem}.